Sidnahar04/Sales-Analysis/README.md

 • Joshua is fastest selling employee with least number of days to sell a product followed by Antony and Jonathan.

-## Recommendatiosn that can be made to the company:
+## Recommendations that can be made to the company:

 • Introduce some discounts in first 6 months so the sales can be higher in those months as well.